gvwilson/sensibleadventures/iffy/iffy.md

 it would have snapped like an overstretched piece of string.
 She had seen that happen once.
-It had sounded like a gunshot, and the torn end had ripped open an unlucky sailor's cheek.
+It had sounded like a gunshot, and the end had ripped open an unlucky sailor's cheek.

 She scrambled up the ladder that connected the engine room to the deck.
 "Ready here," she called.